brysonchiu/ffb-companion/README.md

     npm install

 ### Scraping Data:
-Data is scrapped on the following chron schedule:
+Data is scrapped on the following chron schedule vis Github action:
 - Every day of August @ 3:30am EST
 - Days 1-15 of September @ 3:30am EST
 - Every Tuesday of all other months @ 3:30am EST

-From the ffb directory, in terminal run
+If you need to pull data on demand, in the ffb-companion directory of the terminal, run

     node scraper.js